 You know things are bad when.
 I like that.
 Start every sentence with that, and this will be an amazing comedic piece.
 It may take longer to read the article that way, but it will bring more laughs.

 You may not be aware that things are bad, and I am here to help make it clear.
 There are levels of bad, and some may not be aware of the higher levels of things not going well.
 Here is a list to help you remember things are bad.

 The Family Comes Out to the Hospital

 The more family that visits, the worse the situation is.
 Five people visiting you at the same time in the hospital means you're probably waking up from surgery.
 Community might visit.
 Eight family members means there was an accident.
 All siblings, children, parents and one grandchild means you're in some ICU.
 Fifteen family members in the room, you've got it bad.
-You start seeing you cousins showing up, you've got to start questioning if you were resuscitated.
+You start seeing your cousins showing up, it's bad.
+You've got to start questioning if you were resuscitated.
 The more family that comes the worse it is.
-Fifth cousin, Eitan, shows up, that's death.
+Fifth cousin, Eitan, shows up, you're probably dead.